Musée national Eugène Delacroix

 The Musée national Eugène-Delacroix is reopening on 27 March 2024 with a new exhibition entitled "Ingres and Delacroix, artists' objects", co-organised with the Musée Ingres Bourdelle in Montauban.

-The Musée national Eugène-Delacroix offers frequently renewed displays of its collection, accompanied by a rich and varied cultural programme: lectures, concerts, workshops, meetings with artists, etc. Each year, a temporary exhibition presents a new aspect of Delacroix's art or a contemporary view of his time.
-A real haven of peace for visitors to the museum, the garden allows visitors to admire the façade of the studio that Delacroix had built and whose décor he chose.
-In 2022, it welcomed more than 82,000 visitors.
+The Musée national Eugène-Delacroix offers frequently renewed displays of its collection, accompanied by a rich and varied cultural programme: lectures, concerts, workshops, meetings with artists, etc. A real haven of peace for visitors to the museum, the garden allows visitors to admire the façade of the studio that Delacroix had built and whose décor he chose.

 Opening and closing times